rohan-bhxtia/ML/README.md

-L
-earning pandas so that i can prepare myself for GsoC 2025.
+Learning pandas so that i can prepare myself for GsoC 2025.